jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Six hours before or after solar noon, I've observed an error at the equator equal to the declination of the sun.
 It decreases as my latitude increases.
 So this error is worst at either solstice, when it's about 23° at the equator or 17° in southern Idaho.

 Error at odd intervals of 3 hours from solar noon seems to be at its greatest when the declination of the sun approaches your latitude.
 At its worst, this means a 45° error in the tropics on those days when the sun passes directly over your head.
 Outside of the tropics, that means a milder peak at the summer solstice.
-I'm still working out how much error I can expect at these intervals.
+I'm still working out how to calculate how much error I can expect at these intervals.

 [russian-watch-photo]: {{ '/images/raketa-sputnik-watch.jpg' | prepend: site.url }}